 All visitors are required to sign a statement indicating that they have been advised of and agree to abide by the rules and regulations regarding visiting.

-NOTE: Superintendents may deny, limit, suspend, or revoke the visitation privileges of any offender or visitor if they have reasonable cause to believe that such action is necessary to maintain the safety, security, and order of the facility.
+NOTE: Superintendents may deny, limit, suspend, or revoke the visitation privileges of any incarcerated individual or visitor if they have reasonable cause to believe that such action is necessary to maintain the safety, security, and order of the facility.

 Special Permission Visitors